thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 ## Regulation 3j: Reasonable Wear

 [Regulation 3j](https://www.worldcubeassociation.org/regulations/#3j) defines what is considered reasonable wear for a puzzle to be used in a competition.
-To increase the consistency in how reasonable wear is evaluated, the WCA Regulations Committee has created a [Regulation 3j Visual Guide](https://drive.google.com/file/d/1m6THsA8fXRN7QFM4ApJbm6eVODKGbMLx/view) to assist Delegates in making rulings regarding wear.
+To increase the consistency in how reasonable wear is evaluated, the WRC has created a [Regulation 3j Visual Guide](https://drive.google.com/file/d/1m6THsA8fXRN7QFM4ApJbm6eVODKGbMLx/view) to assist Delegates in making rulings regarding wear.
 Familiarize yourself with the examples included in the guide.
 Some cases of wear will not perfectly match the provided examples.
 Make your best judgment by extrapolating from the given examples.
 If there is doubt about the legality of a puzzle, it is safest to request that a competitor use a different puzzle to prevent their results from being retroactively removed.

 If an illegal puzzle is found during a round, any completed attempts may be replaced with extras at your discretion via [Regulation 3k2a](https://www.worldcubeassociation.org/regulations/#3k2a).
 If the round has already been completed, such as may be the case if an illegal puzzle is discovered to have been used in Round 1 during Round 2, these attempts may not be replaced with extras.